Electricity sector in Pakistan: History

 Pakistan's electricity sector is a developing market.
 For years, the matter of balancing the country's supply against the demand for electricity had remained a largely unresolved matter.
 The country faced significant challenges in revamping its network responsible for the supply of electricity.
 Electricity generators were seeking a parity in returns for both domestic and foreign investors indicating it to be one of the key issues in overseeing a surge in electricity generation when the country was facing growing shortages.
 Other problems included lack of efficiency, rising demands for energy, and political instability.
 Provincial and federal agencies, who are the largest consumers, often do not pay their bills.
 At one point electricity generation had shrunk by up to 50% due to an over-reliance on fossil fuels.
 The country was hit by its worst power crisis in 2007 when production fell by 6000 MW and massive blackouts followed suit.
 Load shedding and power blackouts had become severe in Pakistan before 2016.
 Economic Survey of 2020-21 indicated that Pakistan's installed capacity to generate electricity had surged up to 37,261 MW by July 2020, which stood at 22,812 MW in June 2013, showing the growth of 64% over 7 years.

 Installed capacity

-According to the Pakistan Economic Survey 2024–25, the installed electricity generation capacity reached 46,605 MW in March 2025, reflecting an increase of 1.6% from previous year.
+According to the Pakistan Economic Survey 2025–26, the installed electricity generation capacity reached 49,651 MW in March 2026, reflecting an increase of 8.45% from previous year.
 The electricity transmission network, currently, has the capacity to handle more than 53,000 MVA.
-In FY 2024, Pakistan generated 127,523 GWh of electricity, of which 54.26% was generated from hydel, nuclear or renewable energy sources.
-More than 50% of the electricity was generated from hydropower, renewable or nuclear power plants.
-Although fossil fuels represent 55.6% of installed capacity, they are underutilized and actually only responsible for 46.3% of electricity generated.
+In FY 2025, Pakistan generated 126,705 GWh of electricity, of which 53.7% was generated from hydro, nuclear or renewable energy sources.

 Pakistan’s power sector continues to face significant challenges, with underutilization of generation capacity remaining a core issue despite recent renegotiations of independent power producers’ (IPPs) power purchase agreements.
-In recent years, Pakistan has added more than 2,813 MW of capacity to the grid owing to domestic solar net metering.
+In the 9 months of July-March 2026, Pakistan has added 4.5 GW of capacity on the grid alone from domestic solar net metering.